The VicSmart Planning Application Process

 There are three prerequisites for an application to be eligible as a VicSmart application:

-Visit the VicSmart website www.planning.vic.gov.au/vicsmart for information guides and checklists to assist you to determine if your application qualifies to be assessed as VicSmart.
+Visit the VicSmart website www.planning.vic.gov.au/vicsmart for information guides to assist you to determine if your application qualifies to be assessed as VicSmart.

 The VicSmart process involves four simple steps:

-Download a copy of the Applicant's Guide to lodging a VicSmart Application and relevant checklists from the VicSmart website www.planning.vic.gov.au/vicsmart
+Visit the VicSmart website www.planning.vic.gov.au/vicsmart to download a copy of the Applicant's Guide to lodging a VicSmart Application and the relevant VicSmart checklists that must be completed and submitted with your VicSmart application.

 Click here for information on how to access Council's Planning Pre-Application Discussion Service - fees apply.

-A council officer will check the submitted information against the requirements listed in the planning scheme.
+A planning officer will check the submitted information against the requirements listed in the planning scheme.

 To enable a decision to be made in 10 business days, you must submit all required information when lodging the application: